 How to say it.
 “I am” statements are the blunt instruments of helping someone get to know you.
 These are really powerful and tend to draw a line in the sand.
 Such statements range from the sublime to the ridiculous so be careful.
 Descartes tells us he is a thinker; Popeye tells us to look at him and judge for ourselves.

 Alternatively, you can tell some stories.
 If “I am” statements are the blunt instruments of impression-making, stories are the stilettos: subtle, and highly effective.
-Daniel Willingham, a professor in UVA’s psychology department, has written, “The human mind seems exquisitely tuned to understand and remember stories—so much so that psychologists sometimes refer to stories as “psychologically privileged,” meaning that they are treated differently in memory than other types of material.”
+Daniel Willingham, a professor in UVA’s psychology department, has written, “The human mind seems exquisitely tuned to understand and remember stories—so much so that psychologists sometimes refer to stories as “psychologically privileged,” meaning that they are treated differently in memory than other types of material.” ((Daniel Willingham, Why Don’t Students Like School?
+A Cognitive Scientist Answers Questions about How the Mind Works and What it Means for the Classroom” Jossey-Bass, 2009, pages 51-2.))
 He says that stories are easy to comprehend because the audience helps to interpret the action; and stories are much more interesting, which makes them easy to remember.
 Willingham says that stories consist of several elements:

 · Causality.
 Events in the story have some linkage.
 “Both of my parents worked, so I spent a lot of time at home alone.
 I became adept at entertaining myself.”